DeFiCh/indexer/README.md

 Indexer for offline analysis of on-chain data.

 Run with:
-  - `cargo run --release --bin dfi_indexer -- --help`
+  - `cargo run --release --bin dindexer -- --help`
-  - `cargo run --release --bin ridx -- --help` (Currently needed for most of the pipleline)
+  - `cargo run --release --bin ridx -- --help` (Currently needed for most of the pipleline.
+Edit: No longer needed)

 Sequences:
   - Run ridx to build minimal (block) index with cli indexer connecting only to defid